MitchellHarrison/java-practice/README.md

 This is my place for keeping my little practice problems/notes while I learn Java for school.
 All that's here are quick-and-dirty projects or notes.
 I decided to make it public in case anyone wanted to learn with me.
+A similar repository exists for my [R learning journey](https://github.com/MitchellHarrison/r-practice).
 Enjoy!